axanthos/orange3-textable-prototypes/doc/widgets/text_summarizer.rst

     emission to proceed.

 *Widget needs input.*
-    A segem should be input in the widget.
+    A segment should be input in the widget.

 Errors